-On December 23, 2020, McKeen & Associates attorneys Brian McKeen, Kenneth Lee and John Malone won a critical decision in the Michigan Supreme Court case of Laveta Anderson v The Wellness Plan, et al, in Oakland County Circuit Court.
+On December 23, 2020, McKeen & Associates attorneys Brian McKeen and Kenneth Lee won a critical decision in the Michigan Supreme Court case of Laveta Anderson v The Wellness Plan, et al, in Oakland County Circuit Court.
 The Supreme Court decided to deny two separate applications for leave to appeal, filed by both of the defendants in the underlying medical malpractice action.

 The decision by the Supreme Court closes the door on any further appellate remedies that the defendants could pursue, and now they must finally face responsibility for the serious and life-altering injuries they caused.